Green Building, Habitat Style

 The Core Elements of Green Building

-- Water filtration systems to minimize pollution from storm runoff
+- Site water retention systems, including rain barrels, to minimize pollution from storm runoff

 - Native drought – tolerant landscaping

-HFH GLA’s green practices does not end with just construction, but are also demonstrated through our ReStores, which diverts millions of pounds of debris away from area landfills through deconstruction services and recycling of building and home products.
+Habitat LA’s green practices do not end with just construction but are also demonstrated through our ReStores, which diverts millions of pounds of debris away from area landfills by recycling building and home products and other deconstruction efforts.